Changes to the Holidays Act: Employer Factsheet

 Ordinary Weekly Pay (OWP), Average Weekly Earnings (AWE), Relevant Daily Pay (RDP)… calculating leave pay in New Zealand can sometimes feel like you’re only communicating in acronyms.
 The way that leave is calculated varies across different types of leave and for different types of employees.
 If you’re trying to figure out definitions like OWP or AWE, you’ll also need to do separate calculations.

 In dreaded situations like deciding on an Otherwise Working Day for casual employees, the rules also tell you that you need to come up with your own interpretation based on a number of factors.
-Which is not ideal!
+Not ideal.

 That’s why we created a factsheet to explain the types of calculations – there’s lots to understand.